Intro

 Immich

-Note: I could have done this much better by copying the data to an external drive and the offload the same to the SSD on the server.
-Finally, I could have told Immich to just use this library as an external source.
+Note: I could have done this much better by copying the data to an external drive and then offload the same on the SSD on the server.
+Finally, I could have told Immich to just use this source as an external library.
 But I learnt this later.
 Soo moving on.

 Today, Immich is working really great.
 Now, my photos directly get backed up to the server from my mobile client.
 I take periodic backups to ensure I do not loose anything in case of a failure.
 The experience was soo great that I got my father and my wife on this service as well.